 “Heart rate monitors are an important piece of equipment to ensure students are exercising adequately,” Zientarski writes in the Learning Readiness PE Frequently Asked Questions.

 It’s not enough to simply wear the monitors and check heart rate.
 To maximize the effectiveness of a PE program, teachers should use heart rate to measure a student’s effort over the entire class period.
 IHT’s Spirit System takes the heart rate data from the student and provides a personalized report showing all aspects of the student’s exercise in relation to goals set by the teacher:

 - Time spent in each heart rate zone (Blue, Yellow, Red)

 The software allows teachers the versatility to measure students across many metrics, including academic benchmarks.

 - Any President’s Youth Fitness Program (FitnessGram®) assessments

 - Pre-loaded Assessments tied to national outcomes and measures

 - Customizable assessments including academic subject grade or standardized test score

 “I plan on entering at least one of our annual standardized tests into the system,” said Oskaloosa, Iowa PE teacher Elizabeth Luck.
-“Then [I can] use this data to find connections between PE and academic success.”
+“Then use this data to find connections between PE and academic success.”

 By assessing physical education utilizing heart rate data, IHT will continue to support the effort to improve student academic performance through enhanced physical education.